JEFH507/org-chart-goose-orchestrator/docs/operations/MULTI-GOOSE-SETUP.md

 ## Overview

-This guide explains how to start and use the Multi-Goose test environment with 3 independent Goose agents (Finance, Manager, Legal) communicating via Agent Mesh.
+This guide explains how to start and use the Multi-goose test environment with 3 independent goose agents (Finance, Manager, Legal) communicating via Agent Mesh.

 ## Architecture

 ```
 ┌──────────────┐     ┌──────────────┐     ┌──────────────┐
-│ Goose Finance│     │ Goose Manager│     │  Goose Legal │
+│ goose Finance│     │ goose Manager│     │  goose Legal │
 │  (Container) │     │  (Container) │     │  (Container) │
 └──────┬───────┘     └──────┬───────┘     └──────┬───────┘
        │                    │                    │